mathematicalmaker/Xbox-DVD-Tray-Signal-Analyzer/README.md

 ### Signal Identification

 Note the pin numbers for the 14-pin motherboard header correspond directly to the 12-pin DVD drive connector.
-I.e., pin 1 is connected to pin 1, etc.  This may seem obvious but there are a lot of diagrams which use differing numbering schemes.
+I.e., pin 1 is connected to pin 1, etc.  This may seem obvious but there are a lot of diagrams in the wild which use differing numbering schemes.
 For this document, all pin numbers on schematics and physical connecters are consistent.

 #### DVD Header